I’ve always believed that within almost every problem, shortcoming or even failure, there lies opportunity.

 Water Quality Management in Other Industries

 We owe it to ourselves and to our customers, now and especially in the future, to do better, to be more progressive by embracing more advanced technology.
-Given the technical capabilities we now have and the scientific knowledge at our disposal, no one should ever have to swim, play or luxuriate in water that is anything less than pristine.
+Given the technical capabilities we now have and the scientific knowledge at our disposal, no one should ever have to swim, play or luxuriate in water that is anything less than impeccable.

 It also occurred to me that this is a case where our industry would do well to look to the way technology is used in other applications.
 For example, I think it would be useful if organizers of educational programs would bring in experts from the world of public aquariums and marine animal husbandry.